 4.2 EMAs: Why I Use the 20, 100, and 250

-Most traders use the 200 EMA, but I use the 250 because it’s smoother and filters more noise.
-It also overlaps better when accounting for both SMA and EMA watchers.
+While many traders use the 200 EMA, I prefer the 250 because it filters out more noise and tends to align better with both SMA and EMA watchers.

-Here’s what’s key: I don’t recalculate EMAs on every timeframe.
-I overlay Daily EMAs on my 75-minute and Weekly charts.
-This gives me consistency across my layout and avoids misleading duplicates (e.g., the 100 EMA on 75-min looking identical to the 20 EMA on Daily).
+Crucially, I don't recalculate EMAs on every timeframe.
+Instead, I overlay Daily EMAs on my 75-minute and weekly charts for consistency.
+This helps avoid misleading duplicates, like when the 100 EMA on the 75-minute chart looks identical to the 20 EMA on the daily chart.

 4.3 MACD on Volume: The Twist That Changed How I Read Participation

-Instead of using MACD for price, I apply it to volume.
+Instead of using MACD to analyze price, I apply it to volume.

 Source: Volume